Primal dual methods for Wasserstein gradient flows: Numerical Method

 then, taking $\tau = t/n$, $\rho^n_\tau$ converges to $\rho(x,t)$, the gradient flow of the energy $\energy$ with initial data $\rho_0$ at time $t$, and under mild regularity assumptions on $\rho_0$, we have

 In this way, the classical JKO scheme provides a \emph{first order} approximation of the gradient flow \cite[Theorem 4.0.4]{AGS}.
 In our numerical simulations, we observe that this discretization error dominates other errors in our numerical method; see sections \ref{sec:PME} and \ref{sec:FP}.
-For this reason, we introduce the following new scheme, based on the Crank-Nicolson method. \begin{customproblem}{2}[Higher Order Dynamic JKO] Given $\tau >0$, $\energy$, and $\rho_0$, solve the constrained optimization problem,
+For this reason, we introduce the following new scheme, inspired by the Crank-Nicolson method. \begin{customproblem}{2}[Crank-Nicolson Inspired Dynamic JKO] Given $\tau >0$, $\energy$, and $\rho_0$, solve the constrained optimization problem,

 where $(\rho,m) \in AC(0,1; \P_{ac}(\Omega)) \times L^1(0,1;L^2(\rho^{-1}))$ belong to the constraint set $\C$ provided that